-To get there, to bring a messy first draft through its first round of revision, you need to be thinking about word economy.
+To bring a messy first draft through its first round of revision, you need to think about word economy.

 When you approach revision, ask yourself the following questions: Am I repeating myself anywhere?
 Am I using clichés?
 Am I relying on telling too much, or could I use another detail or two?
 Is this word/phrase/sentence necessary?
 How can I say more with less?

 Once you are in the mindset of making every word count, sit down with a hard copy of your draft, some highlighters, and some pens of varying colors.
 Ready?
 Because here is a practical, step-by-step guide for distilling your writing into the best version of itself, using the absolute best words.